 Finally, as mentioned at the end of Section 5.2, it is stated in the OPC-UA standard that "A SequenceNumber may not be reused for any TokenId.
 The SecurityToken lifetime should be short enough to ensure that this never happens [...]".
 Our experiment showed that this counter-measure is not implemented in python-opcua, thus other implementations should be checked.
-Yet, even if this counter-measure is not implemented, the limit of $2^{32} - 1024$ is quite difficult to reach.
-For a client that sends a hundred messages per second, it would take roughly sixteen months to reach the limit without the session being renewed.
-Such delay can be attained in the case of industrial communications where systems can currently stay in place for several decades.
-Therefore, while this attack is technically really hard to realize on a real system, our experiment showed that it is still technically feasible given stack implementations.
+Yet, even if this counter-measure is not implemented, the limit of $2^{32} - 1024$ appears difficult to reach: for a client that sends a hundred messages per second, it would take roughly sixteen months to reach the limit without the session being renewed.
+Such running times can however be attained in the case of some industrial systems that stay in place for several decades.
+Therefore, while this attack might be hard to realize on many real systems, our experiment showed that it is still technically possible, at least on one stack implementation.